HarryLexvb/COMPUTER-GRAPHICS/README.md

 # COMPUTER-GRAPHICS
 This repository contains the work done during the course on computer graphics using OpenGl/GLFW in c++.

+## Final Project: Cube rubik with solver and animation

 ## Authors

 * **Harold Alejandro Villanueva Borda** - *San Pablo Catholic University*